larswolterssoftware/larswolterssoftware/README.md

 - 📫 You can reach me via info@larswoltersoftware.nl
 - ⚡ I do full stack development full time and as a freelancer

 I do projects profesionally next to my 9-5.
-If you are interested in getting a MVP up and running or a complete product: see email above.
+If you are interested in getting a MVP up and running or a complete product: see my email up here.

-No idea is too crazy for realisation (or at least attempting to).
+No idea is too crazy for realisation (we can at least try).